 Paul’s hobbies include working out at a gym five days a week, solving Sudoku puzzles, reading several magazines, watching PBS, and keeping up with astronomy and meteorology.

-In his spare time, Paul is serving as a co-founder of the San Antonio Sponsoring Committee, trying to revitalize the San Antonio Community of Congregations, serving on the new Southwestern Texas Synod stewardship committee, serving on the religious outreach committee of Americans United for the Separation of Church and State, working with a group of local leaders to commemorate in 2017 the 500th anniversary of the Protestant Reformation, and providing visibility to mainline Protestants in San Antonio.
+In his spare time, Paul is serving as a co-founder of the San Antonio Sponsoring Committee, trying to revitalize the San Antonio Community of Congregations, serving on the new Southwestern Texas Synod stewardship committee, and serving on the religious outreach committee of Americans United for the Separation of Church and State.
+He worked with a group of local leaders to commemorate in 2017 the 500th anniversary of the Protestant Reformation and he is providing visibility to mainline Protestants in San Antonio.
 He recently completed eight years on the board of St. Luke's Lutheran Health Ministries and this year was elected to a new term.

 The most unique aspect of Paul’s ministry at MacArthur Park is preaching interactive sermons without notes but with outlines provided to listeners.
 He is also leading the congregation in an exciting outreach plan as the congregation “lives the gospel and changes the world” by focusing on various kinds of poverty in the neighborhood.
 Members and non-members enjoy reading his blog (Pastor Paul's Column) on this website where he tries to keep interested people updated on what is happening in the congregation and community.

-Paul is married to Rev. Dr. Lynn Schudy Ziese and they have three children; daughter Rachel is Campus Pastor at the University of Nebraska at Kearney, son Jonathan is an actor in New York City, and son Timothy is an attorney with the Department of Justice in Washington, DC.
-In 2015, Paul became a grandfather for the first time.
-Three other grandchildren are expected in 2017.
+Paul is married to Rev. Dr. Lynn Schudy Ziese and they have three children; daughter Rachel is awaiting a new call as a pastor in Wisconsin, son Jonathan is an actor in New York City, and son Timothy is an attorney with the Department of Justice in Washington, DC.
+The Zieses have been blessed with five grandchildren.